FSA to ban retail "death bond" sales

-LONDON The finance watchdog is to ban retail sales of Traded Life Policy Investments (TLPIs), a form of bet on the lifespan of U.S. policyholders known as "death bonds," because they are too complex and risky for private investors.
+LONDON The finance watchdog said it would ban retail sales of Traded Life Policy Investments, a form of bet on the lifespan of U.S. policyholders known as "death bonds," because they are too complex and risky for private investors.

 "TLPIs are toxic products which pose significant risks for retail investors," Margaret Cole, managing director of the Financial Services Authority, said in a statement on Monday.